 - 10-year warranty

-Battle Born lithium ion batteries are completely safe.
-That said, they require our charger or alternator to have the correct charging profile to keep them in tip top condition.
+While Battle Born lithium ion batteries (or any lithium batteries for that matter) are completely safe, they do require the charger or alternator to have the correct charging profile to keep them in tip top condition.

 Winnebago View Solar Panels Upgrade

-Our 2019 Winnebago View 24D came with two 100 watt SunPower flexible solar panels from the Winnebago factory.
+Our 2019 Winnebago View 24D came equipped with two (2) 100 watt SunPower flexible solar panels from the Winnebago factory.

-We had to replace the original flexible solar panels simply because they just weren’t cutting it for our energy needs.
-Seriously, they provided barely enough energy to maintain our battery charge levels but would not really recharge them.
-So, we looked into replacing them with better solar panels.
+Dare I say they provided barely enough energy to maintain our battery charge levels but would not really recharge them.

 Each solar panel is equipped with a junction box and MC4 leads, connecting to a controller or expanding to more panels.

-In fact, at a later time, we are considering making our own solar panel suitcase using similar solar panels because of their size.
+In fact, at a later time, we may even consider making our own solar panel suitcase using similar solar panels because of their size.

 Solar Panel Installation

-IMPORTANT NOTE: This adhesive method above is ONLY FOR FIBERGLASS OR ALUMINUM ROOFS!
+IMPORTANT NOTE: This type of adhesive method is ONLY FOR FIBERGLASS OR ALUMINUM ROOFS!
 Do NOT use this adhesive method on rubber membrane roofs.